MECOG-CE – Strengthening metropolitan cooperation and Governance in Central Europe

 • METREX network of European Metropolitan Regions and Areas

 The method of work will consist of intensive cooperation between the partner cities, research experts and representatives of international networks.
 The cooperation is based on international meetings aimed at sharing good practices.
 The first transnational partner meeting has already taken place in Brno.
+More about this meeting here.
+The second transnational meeting was held in Warsaw.
+Outcomes of this meeting are available here.
+Stuttgart was the venue for the third meeting of the partners and information on this meeting can be found here.
+The fourth meeting in Ostrava and its outcomes can be found here.

 The project is divided into three parts:

-The third part will focus on the main objective of the partners’ cooperation, namely the development of a ‘Strategy for strengthening metropolitan cooperation and governance in Central Europe’ and the creation of action plans for cities and metropolitan areas involved.
+• The third part will focus on the main objective of the partners’ cooperation, namely the development of a Strategy for strengthening metropolitan cooperation and governance in Central Europe and the creation of action plans for cities and metropolitan areas involved.

-The project will also include the production of position papers towards the European level, reflecting the position of metropolitan areas and cities and their challenges (in the context of strategic European documents).
+The project also includes the production of position papers towards the European level, reflecting the position of metropolitan areas and cities and their challenges (in the context of strategic European documents).
 At the same time, a general transferable methodology for strengthening metropolitan cooperation and governance will be developed and shared with other cities in Central Europe.

 Outputs and results

+An introduction to the project with an overview of all partners can be found in this storymap.
 The project has its own official website, which is maintained within the Interreg CENTRAL EUROPE website.
 The project also has its own profile on the social network LinkedIn.